9-FS/nhentai_archivist/readme.md

 ## Known Issues

 - Searching by tags / downloading metadata often results in error 404 on seemingly random pages.
+This behaviour is consistent even when the URL is opened by a browser, so I assume the problem to be on nHentai's side.\
+If error 404 occurs on page 1, you're out of luck as that page is required to get the total number of pages.
+In that case you will have to wait until the error disappears again or temporarily change the search query.\
-This behaviour is consistent even when the URL is opened by a browser, so I assume the problem to be on nHentai's side.
-Just ignore the warnings and let nHentai Archivist search and download multiple times to get everything reliably, ideally with a `SLEEP_INTERVAL` of at least 50.000 so searches are guaranteed to be far enough apart.
+In any other case just ignore the warnings and let nHentai Archivist search and download multiple times to get everything reliably, ideally with a `SLEEP_INTERVAL` of at least 50.000 so searches are guaranteed to be far enough apart.
 After a few runs, you will notice all but the newest hentai being skipped during the download phase.
 That's when you know you got everything.
 See [issue #3](https://github.com/9-FS/nhentai_archivist/issues/3).

 - nHentai contains a lot of duplicates.
 There is currently no way to filter them out.
 See [issue #6](https://github.com/9-FS/nhentai_archivist/issues/6).